tengstrand/lein-polylith/readme.md

   systems                       # empty directory
 ```

 When you get used to it, you will love this structure because everything lives where you expect to find it.
-The bases live in bases, components in components, systems in systems, development environments in environments and interfaces in the interfaces’ src directory beneath the top namespace *se.example*.
+The bases live in bases, components in components, systems in systems, development environments in environments and workspace interfaces in the interfaces’ src directory beneath the top namespace *se.example*.

 If you for example have the top namespace *com.a.b.c* and the component *user* then all its namespaces will live under the namespace path *com.a.b.c.user*.
 If the *user* component has a core namespace then it will automatically get the namespace *com.a.b.c.user.core*.